Menu

 Intent

-Those who read more know more.** Our reading curriculum develops pupils’ fluency, confidence and enjoyment in reading.
+Our reading curriculum is designed to develop pupils’ fluency, understanding, confidence and enjoyment in reading.
 Our intention is for pupils to read widely and often, with fluency and comprehension appropriate to their age.
-We have an excellent reading culture: we tie reading into every curriculum area nurturing lifelong readers.
+Teachers model positive attitudes towards reading to promote an excellent reading culture: reading for all stakeholders in school is held with the utmost importance.

 Implementation